danieldiamond/gitlab-analytics/README.md

 * Keep indents on empty lines: unchecked

 You can use `Command + Option + L` to format your file.

-### Analysis

-#### JupyterHub

-[JupyterHub](https://jupyterhub.readthedocs.io/en/latest/) - a multi-user Hub that spawns, manages, and proxies multiple instances of the single-user Jupyter notebook server.
-The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.

 #### Data Resources
 - [Fishtown Analytics Blog](https://blog.fishtownanalytics.com)